How to Become a Nurse Midwife in Colorado: Complete Guide

 Factors influencing salary variations include:

-• Practice setting (hospital vs. clinic vs. birth center)
+• Practice setting (hospital vs. clinic vs. birth center vs. rural facility)

 • Years of experience and additional certifications